 - Enter data in DataSheet

-The user receives a response from Oracle Fusion.
+- The user receives a response from Oracle Fusion.
 The response may contain data values in additional fields.
-If this is the case, then the response will override any existing values in data fields.
+If this is the case, the response overrides any existing values in the data fields.

 b.
 Uploading all records entered in DataSheet